Table of Contents

 There are a few questions worth asking at this stage in the process.
 Namely – will the product sell?
 How long will it last?
 Will the toy need replacement?
 How easily will they grasp the concept of using it?
 How long will play sessions last on average?

 These kinds of questions can be better answered by the use of focus groups, design testing, and speaking to parents and of course, their children.
 This can help you identify if there’s demand now, and what the growth potential of such a product can be.
 The more time you spend in research, the better, but make sure that you don’t miss your opportunity to design your product via endless information gathering.
 Sooner or later, you have to decide as to the viability of your product.
-It’s fine if your first idea doesn’t pass this stage, as the information gathered will help established informed designs going forward.
+It’s fine if your first idea doesn’t pass this stage, as the information gathered will help establish informed designs going forward.

 Costing your product is essential.
 How much will the raw materials be to develop this product?
 In general, the manufacturing process will help cut down on these costs thanks to bulk orders of supplies.